How to identify and bridge learning gaps in the classroom

 - Create groups to provide targeted support.

-Differentiated small-group instruction, where students can receive the specific targeted support they need, can help close learning gaps discovered during the information-gathering stages.
+Differentiated small-group instruction, where students can receive the specific targeted support they need, can help close gaps discovered during the information-gathering stages.
 These student groups should be fluid, not static, and realigned as the class moves forward to new learning targets.

 In addition to the comprehensive multistep process outlined here by NWEA, individual teachers can continue to work toward closing learning gaps in the classroom by conducting regular assessments during daily exercises at the top of the class—activities that are sometimes known as “bell ringers.”